Body pH and Alkaline Foods

 The 30 Day Alkaline Challenge

 30 days focusing on alkaline health starts here, with 1 being the most alkaline food group to 9 being the least.
+Don’t forget to test your pH at the beginning of your 30 day challenge and at the end of this to see the difference.

 - Vegetables, Beans and Legumes: ALL leafy green vegetables (such as Spinach, Kale, Lettuce), Parsley, Avocado, Mushrooms, Broccoli, Cucumber, Zucchini, Asparagus, Garlic, Onion, Green Beans, Celery, Sweet Potato, Squash, Potato skins, Cabbage, Peas, Tomatoes, Corn, Carrot